costantinontario/Optimal-Rebalancing-Strategy-using-Dynamic-Programming/README.md

 Optimal Rebalancing Strategy using Dynamic Programming
 ======================================================
-This project is a Python implementation of the following MIT Working Paper:
+This project is a Python implementation of the MIT Working Paper:
 'Optimal Rebalancing Strategy Using Dynamic Programming for Institutional Portfolios'

 Authors: Walter Sun, Ayres Fan, Li-Wei Chen, Tom Schouwenaars, Marius A. Albota